EsraaMoataz/landing-page/README.md

 -------------------------------------
 1) Add aditional section in html file to have at least four sections in the page.

-    ->using the section tag to add a new section in the html and set it's "nav_data" attribute to "section 4" .
+    -> using the section tag to add a new section in the html file and set it's "nav_data" attribute to "section 4" .

-2) Build the navigation menue dynamically accroding to number of sections that exist in the page.
+2) Build the navigation menu dynamically accroding to number of sections that exist in the page.

+    ->Using .querySelectorAll() function to select all sections by tag name

+    ->Using for..of loop to iterate through all the sections

+    ->inside the loop create:

+         1. list "li"

+         2. link "a"

+         3. textcontent to the link

-3) Add scroll into section functionality to the links in the navigation menue.
+3) Add scroll into section functionality to the links in the navigation menu.

 4) When the section in the viewport ,this section is heiglighted and also the link corresponding to it.